 This past Sunday, toddler girl wanted to go to the aquarium.
-We drove to the Enoshima Aquarium.
-It is located near Enoshima Island.
+We drove to the Enoshima Aquarium, located near Enoshima Island.
 It is a very easy drive if you are coming from Zushi.
 You can find directions by train or car on the aquariums website.

 The drive along the coastline was beautiful.
 We are able to see the beautiful snow capped Mt.
 Fuji.
 People were out jogging, walking, playing on the beach, and catching some waves.
 Spring is finally here, now just waiting on the cherry blossoms to start to bloom.